-Case studies on different countries are used to assess the relative costs of adjustments or policies, as well as to evaluate the contribution of various policy regimes or macroeconomic policies to sustainable and balanced growth objectives.
+Country experiences are used to assess the relative costs of adjusting or not adjusting unsustainable policies in the face of external constraints, as well as to evaluate the contribution of various policy regimes or macroeconomic policy packages to the policymakers' objective of sustainable and balanced growth.

-The programme also studies the opportunities and constraints met by an economy when it integrates into the world market economy.
-Special attention is devoted to themes such as the relationship between economic growth and international trade, the role of multinational firms, the localisation of activities and the management of adjustment costs after trade shocks.
+The programme also studies the opportunities and constraints confronted by an economy when it integrates into the world market economy.
+Special attention is devoted to themes such as the relationship between economic growth and international trade, the role of multinational firms, the localisation of activities and the management of adjustment costs after trade shocks